 - Understand the fundamentals of how arts provision works: the influence of views on art of funding bodies on what is produced.

 - Understand diverse reasons for creation of a work of art

 - Understand varying aims of a creator of a work of arts

 LA2018 Historic London

 Studying 2000 years of history in 11 weeks this course will give students an understanding how London has grown and developed over the years.

 The first half of the course will concentrate on the City of London from the time of the Romans.
 It will touch on the two major disasters which befell the City (the Fire of London and the Blitz) and will trace its growing autonomy as a self-governing area from the Guildhall, and its development as a major financial centre.

 The second half of the course will explore London's historical buildings and institutions outside the City.
-This will include a lecture on the government of this country and a visit to the Houses of Parliament, a lecture on the legal system here and a visit to the Royal Courts of Justice, Middle and Inner Temples and the whole area of Legal London.
+This will include a lecture on the government of this country and a visit to the Houses of Parliament and "legal" London.

 European Business Culture is designed for those who are considering a business career across borders and wish to develop their understanding of business culture in the context of Europe and the European Union.

 Students will study: